The dawning of a new era in Yellow Jackets' basketball was marked by the opening of McCamish Pavilion at the start of the 2012-13 season.

 The most obvious difference is that the walls separating the concourse and the bowl were removed, meaning that the floor is visible from almost every point in the concourse.
 The familiar domed roof and the 32 steel support beams remain, but the McCamish interior looks nothing like the old Thrillerdome.

 Ground was broken for the construction of Tech's new on-campus arena on May 5, 2011, and 18 months later, the Yellow Jackets had a state-of-the-art building with 8,600 seats and a luxurious club area, which provides a cozy view of the court.
-The lower level seating bowl has 6,935 seats, and the new balcony level seating has 1,665 seats.
+The lower level seating bowl has 6,935 seats, and the balcony level seats 1,665.

-The lighting system, similar to those at Madison Square Garden and Staples Center in Los Angeles, will illuminate the court while leaving the stands darkened, creating a theatre-like feel to games.
+The lighting system, similar to those at Madison Square Garden and Staples Center in Los Angeles, illuminates the court while leaving the stands darkened, creating a theatre-like feel to games.

-Nearly the entire structure is brand-new, with the one notable exception being the familiar dome of Alexander Memorial Coliseum and its 32 steel ribs, which stayed in place and provided the skeleton for the new structure.
-A new roof was installed, and the ribs and the ceiling were re-painted.
-Around the concourses, pieces of the former AMC court have been inlaid into the ribs.
+Nearly the entire structure was constructed anew, with the one notable exception being the familiar dome of Alexander Memorial Coliseum and its 32 steel ribs, which stayed in place and provided the skeleton for the new structure.
+A new roof covering was installed, and the ribs and the ceiling were re-painted.
+Around the concourses, pieces of the former AMC court were inlaid into the ribs.

 A courtyard was created outside the West entrance to honor William Alexander, the legendary Tech football coach and director of athletics who led the drive to build Alexander Memorial Coliseum in the 1950s.